-NADIMA will have the following five Directorates: Early Warning and Disaster Risk Profiling;

-Response; Coordination; Administration & Management; and Monitoring & Evaluation Research, and Planning to support its services.
-It will be headed by a Chief Executive Officer, hired through a competitive bidding process and a Board of Directors appointed by the Head of the Government of Kenya.
+NADIMA will have the following six Directorates: Early Warning, Disaster Risk Profiling Information management and communication; Response Coordination; Finance and Administration; Research, Planning, Monitoring & Evaluation to support its services.
+It will be headed by an Executive Director General, hired through a competitive bidding process and a Board of Directors appointed by the Head of the Government of Kenya through recommendations from the National Disaster Executive Committee.